Private Offices with open plans come out on top

 Open-plan offices performed dismally

 Of the 16 surveyed categories, they were the leader in precisely none.
 In some areas, they were flat-out worst.
 Workspace cleanliness was one such category, but the standout was ‘visual privacy’.
-Even compared with low partition cubicles, open plan offices were shown to be a disaster for employee visual privacy – performing almost ten times worse than enclosed private office spaces.
+Even compared with low partition cubicles, open plan offices were shown to be a disaster for employee visual privacy – performing almost ten times worse than enclosed private serviced offices.

 The greatest predictor of workspace satisfaction